jdbctemplatemapper/jdbctemplatemapper/README.md

 List<Order> orders =
   Query.type(Order.class) // owning class
        .hasMany(OrderLine.class) // related class
        .joinColumnManySide("order_id") // hasMany() join column is on the many side table.
-No prefixes .populateProperty("orderLines") // the property to populate on the owning class .where("orders.status = ?", "IN PROCESS") // always prefix where() columns with table .orderBy("orders.id, order_line.id")  // owning and related table columns can be used .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper
+No table prefixes .populateProperty("orderLines") // the property to populate on the owning class .where("orders.status = ?", "COMPLETE") // always prefix where() columns with table .orderBy("orders.id, order_line.id")  // owning and related table columns can be used .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper